jmcalalang/f5-automation-toolchain-lab/docs/module3/lab1.rst

 Once the rpm package is installed on the BIGIP1, we need to tell the BIG-IP to install the package so we can make use of it.

-Execute the following steps viewing the response pages and the status of installing the DO package.
+Execute the following steps viewing the response pages and the status of installing the AS3 package.

 Step 3: Create AS3 Extension Install Task: